ArthurSonzogni/chromiumos-platform2/diagnostics/docs/routine_supportability.md

 our clients use them as part of their diagnostic flow.
 However, clients want to know if a certain routine is supported or not so that they can decide to render an icon on the UI or not.
-Hence, we release an interface `CrosHealthdRoutinesService.IsRoutineSupported` for our clients to query the routine support status.
+Hence, we release an interface `CrosHealthdRoutinesService.IsRoutineArgumentSupported` for our clients to query the routine support status.

 This document focuses on the following things:
 - How we determine if a routine is supported.